Rescue Mission: A Short Story

 A quick observation revealed there was no way the other two could fasten their own gear on the lad.
 Their limbs were already locked in a precarious position as they held him from slipping away.
 The extra gear they had brought for him could not be put to use anywhere short of the rocky ledge.

-Aremon secured himself on some crevices to the left and leaned his weight against the rope.
-He then cautiously begun the process of unfolding the huge leather straps off his chest and shoulders.
-He started wrapping them onto the lad’s torso.
+He moved closer and started wrapping the ends around the lad’s torso as the others maintained their hold.
 He found them just as expandable as the leader had explained and he knew with the support of the heavy ropes, they would be sufficient to hold the weight of upto four persons at a time.

 Then it happened.

 So keen was he on what he was doing, he had not prepared himself for the unexpected.
 A fresh gust of wind blew over them and he found himself having to twist to make an adjustment.

 As he did so, his left foot slid off the crevice.
 This motion caught him off guard and he reached out to steady himself, clinging onto a protruding rock as yet another gust of wind swept by.

 He pushed the lad with one hand and steadied himself with the other while trying to slip his foot back into the crevice.
 But the binds had not been fully tightened and in those brief moments, he had felt the straps around him loosen.